andreacolledan/qura/README.md

 ```
 This function describes a very basic quantum computation in the form of a quantum circuit: the fundamental units of data are `Qubit`s and `Bit`s and computations on these data are carried out by applying elementary operations on them.
 These operations are either quantum gates (e.g. `cnot`, `hadamard`, etc.) or other operations on bits and qubits (e.g.`qinit1`, `qdiscard`, `meas`, etc.).

 As the name suggests, `dumbNot` implements the negation of a qubit in a dumb, unnecessarily expensive way.
 But let's forget about what the function does and let's focus instead on the circuit it builds.
-Applying `dumbNot` to an input qubit `q` produces the following circuit of width 2:
+Applying `dumbNot` to an input qubit `q` produces the following circuit:

 ![dumbNot-Circuit](dumbnot-circuit.png)

-QuRA is able to automatically derive the width of this circuit from the definition of `dumbNot`, without having to run the program, by inferring for it the following function type:
+In terms of width, this circuit has size 2.
+In terms of gate count, it has size 1.
+QuRA is able to automatically infer this information from the definition of `dumbNot`, without having to run the program, by giving `dumbNot` one of the following function types, depending on the chosen metric:
 ```
-Qubit -o[2,0] Qubit
+Qubit -o[2,0] Qubit -- for width
+Qubit -o[1,0] Qubit -- for gate count
 ```
-The linear arrow is indexed with two numbers: the first one tells us the width of the circuit build by `dumbNot` once applied to an argument (in this case, 2), while the second one tells us the number of wire references that are captured inside the function's closure (in this case, no wires are captured).
-The latter index, although exotic in nature, is essential to correctly estimate circuit width in many cases.
+Each linear arrow is indexed with two numbers: the first one tells us the size of the circuit build by `dumbNot` according to the chosen metric, while the second one tells us the size of the circuit wires that are captured inside the function's closure (in this case, no wires are captured).
+The latter index, although exotic in nature, is essential to correctly estimate circuit metrics in many cases.

 Proto-Quipper-R (QuRA's input language) supports a limited form of depdendency, which is precisely restricted to the indices used to annotate types.
 This allows for the description of circuit families that depend on a natural number parameter.
 E.g. the `qft` circuit family is implemented as follows:
 ```
 ... -- auxiliary functions

-@i.\qs :: List[i] Qubit.
+@n.\qs :: List[i<n] Qubit.
+  -- define the step function
-  let qftStep = lift @j.\(qs, q) :: (List[j] Qubit, Qubit). -- define the step function
+  let qftStep = lift @m.\(qs, q) :: (List[j<m] Qubit, Qubit).
-    let revqs = ((force qrev) @j) qs in let (q, qs) = fold(rotate @j, (q, []), revqs) in let q = force hadamard q in q:qs in fold(qftStep, [], qs)                                  -- fold it over the input list
+      let revqs = (force qrev @m) qs in let (q, qs) = fold(rotate @m, (q, []), revqs) in let q = force hadamard q in qs:q in
+  -- fold it over the input
+  fold(qftStep, [], qs)
 ```
 Abstractions over index variables is achieved through the `@` binder.
 Indices are arithmetic expressions over natural numbers and index variables and are the only kind of term that's allowed to appear in types.
 Note also that general recursion is not available in Proto-Quipper-R. Instead, a limited form of recursion is made available via the primitive `fold` construct.
-QuRA infers the following type for `qft`:
+QuRA infers the following types for `qft`:
 ```
-i ->[0,0] List[i] Qubit -o[i,0] List[i] Qubit
+-- for width:
+n ->[0, 0] (List[i < n] Qubit -o[n, 0] List[j < n] Qubit)
+-- for gate count:
+n ->[0, 0] (List[i < n] Qubit -o[sum[m < n] (m + 1), 0] List[j < n] Qubit)
 ```
-meaning that for every `i`, `qft` takes as input `i` qubits and builds a circuit of width at most `i` that outputs a list of `i` qubits.
+meaning that for every `n`, `qft` takes as input `n` qubits and builds a circuit of width at most `n` comprising of at most $\sum_{m=0}^{n-1} m+1$ gates.

 The whole code for `qft`, as well as other examples, can be found in the `examples` directory.